CarlosCD/cant_wait/README.md

 If you find any problems, please feel free to open an issue in the gem repository ([GitHub](https://github.com/CarlosCD/cant_wait)).

-## Supported Rubies

-**cant_wait** supports and has been tested against the following Ruby versions:

-- 1.9.2
-- 1.9.3
-- 2.0.0
-- jruby 1.7.4

-The gem may work just fine with a Ruby version not listed above.
-If you'd like to maintain a Ruby that isn't listed, please let me know with a pull request.

 ## Installation

 Add this line to your application's Gemfile: